-The miners received at least a tacit support from the conservative faction within the government, without which it is doubtful whether their action would have been successful.
+The miners received at least tacit support from the conservative faction within the government.
+Without it, their action could easily have failed as the later events under the united successor government demonstrate.
 It is debatable how much of the support reflected the conservatives' stance on reform policy.
-Some, notably president Iliescu himself, may have genuinely believed that the reform could do without a large-scale enterprise restructuring, in particular the massive layoffs that took place under the successor government.
+Some, notably President Iliescu himself, may have genuinely believed that the reform could do without large-scale enterprise restructuring, in particular the massive layoffs that took place under the successor government.
 We cannot completely discount the validity of these conservative views.
-Our exercise does not address the distributive consequences of restructuring or the non-monetary social impact of a large-scale restructuring such as a spread of alcoholism and higher crime and divorce rates, as observed in the aftermath of the 1997 layoff (see Larionescu et. al. (1999) and Kideckel (2000)).
-Also, our exercise is an ex-post evaluation, and the economic logic of restructuring may have been less evident in the early 1990's.27 Further, the government and the mining company may not have had all the necessary expertise to carry out effective restructuring.
-However, the Ostrava region did carry out a substancial restructuring early on, facing the similar conditions albeit arguably to a less extent.
+Our exercise does not address the distributive consequences of restructuring or the non-monetary social impact of large-scale restructuring such as the spread of alcoholism and higher crime and divorce rates, as observed in the aftermath of the 1997 layoff (see Larionescu et. al. (1999) and Kideckel (2000)).
+Also, our exercise is an ex-post evaluation, and the economic logic of restructuring may have been less evident in the early 1990's.
+Further, the government and the mining company may not have had all the necessary expertise to carry out effective restructuring.
+However, the Ostrava region did carry out substantial restructuring early on, facing similar conditions albeit arguably to a lesser extent.
 Justifiable caution does not explain why in Jiu Valley restructuring was totally absent for seven years.